Subproblems and Overlapping Subproblems

 n! you're looking for.

-The only thing that changes is the input at each step, which will produce a different output.
+The only thing that changes is the input at each step.

 The output for each step is passed to the function call that invoked it, and this function can then use it to calculate the result of its subproblem.